eldada/kubernetes-scripts/README.md

 kubectl port-forward -n namespace1 svc/web 8080:80
 ```

 * A great tool for port forwarding all services in a namespace + adding aliases to `/etc/hosts` is [kubefwd](https://github.com/txn2/kubefwd).
-Note that this requires root or sudo to allow editing of `/etc/host`.
+Note that this requires root or sudo to allow temporary editing of `/etc/host`.
 ```shell script
 # Port forward all service in namespace1
 kubefwd svc -n namespace1
 ```

-* Extract secret value
+* Extract and decode a secret's value
 ```shell script
 # Get the value of the postgresql password
 kubectl get secret -n namespace1 my-postgresql -o jsonpath="{.data.postgres-password}" | base64 --decode